 Pesticide use at Iowa State University falls into two broad categories: Agricultural Pesticide Use and Non-Agricultural Pesticide Use.
-Pesticide use under non-agricultural conditions fall under the Worker Right to Know requirements and are also regulated by PPE policies.
+Pesticide use under non-agricultural conditions falls under the Worker Right to Know requirements and is also regulated by PPE policies.

 If your work with pesticides falls under the Non-Agricultural Pesticide Use category, then the following training is required:

 The pesticides used in greenhouses, research plots, and production fields fall under “Agricultural Pesticide Use.”
 Personnel applying pesticides or working in the areas where they have been applied are subject to the requirements of the EPA’s Worker Protection Standard (WPS).

 The WPS is a regulation aimed at reducing the risk of pesticide poisoning and injuries among agricultural workers and pesticide handlers.
 The WPS contains requirements for pesticide safety training, notification of pesticide applications, use of personal protective equipment, restricted entry intervals following pesticide application, decontamination supplies, and emergency medical assistance.

 If your work with pesticides fall under the Agricultural Pesticide Use category, then the following trainings are required: